King Meets Figures From Capital On Occasion Of Silver Jubilee, Says Amman Is Jordan's Beating Heart

-King Abdullah II on Wednesday expressed pride in meeting with people in Amman, Jordan's beating heart and witness to the nation-building process.
+AMMAN - his majesty King Abdullah on Wednesday expressed pride in meeting with people in Amman, Jordan's beating heart and witness to the nation-building process.

-During a meeting with a number of local community leaders and figures from Amman at the Royal Hashemite Court, attended by His Royal Highness crown prince

 The King said any visitor can attest to Amman's beauty, noting that the capital and all of Jordan's governorates will continue to develop and prosper.